-- 9.1 Section 5A (2) of the Act provides that the Council in setting annual fees must advise the site owner of the extent to which they have had regard to deficits and surpluses from the previous year. - 9.2 The Council will not make a profit and can only pass on to the site owner, its costs incurred in carrying out the licensing function.
+9.1 Section 5A (2) of the Act provides that the Council in setting annual fees must advise the site owner of the extent to which they have had regard to deficits and surpluses from the previous year.

+- 9.2 The Council will not make a profit and can only pass on to the site owner, its costs incurred in carrying out the licensing function.
 Equally, the Council is not expected to make a loss in carrying out its licensing functions.
 Overall, licensing can be a self-financing function which local tax payers are not required to subsidise. - 9.3 Each year the Council will assess its previous costs to determine if they were accurate.
-Where they spent less than predicted for that year, there will be a deficit of expenditure and the excess monies need to be reflected in the fee charged to the site owner in the next year. - 9.4 Considering this year (2020/2021) is the first year for which fees (fit and proper registration only) are to be imposed there are no previous surpluses/deficits to consider as part of this policy, albeit it should be noted that the Council has under-recovered fees from licence holders since the amendments to the Act came into effect in 2014.
+Where they spent less than predicted for that year, there will be a deficit of expenditure and the excess monies need to be reflected in the fee charged to the site owner in the next year. - 9.4 Considering this year (XXXX) is the first year for which the fees are to be imposed there are no previous surpluses/deficits to consider as part of this policy, albeit it should be noted that the Council has under-recovered fees from licence holders since the amendments to the Act came into effect in 2014.
+It will not however encompass these deficits in its XXXX/XXXX calculation and in moving forward any surplus or deficit will be considered for a one year period only.